udayxgoel/amazon-clone/README.md

 ## Introduction

-TThis is a clone of the Amazon website, created to enhance my web development skills using HTML and CSS.
+This is a clone of the Amazon website, created to enhance my web development skills using HTML and CSS.
 The project replicates the layout and design of Amazon's homepage.

 ## Features